Neclow/Early_Warning_Scores/README.md

     -   `Original_Preprocessing.ipynb` contains python code with an initial pre-processing of all datasets with clinical information.

-    -   `Intensive_Care.R` contains R code with more thorough analysis of intensive care data.
+    -   `Intensive_Care.R` contains R code with initial analysis of intensive care data.

     -   `Diagnoses.R` contains R code performing categorization/grouping of various ICD-10 diagnoses of patients.

-    -   `Blood_Tests.py` contains python code on imputation of blood tests containing string values not suitable for analysis.
+    -   `Blood_Tests.py` contains python code on pre-processing and imputation of blood tests.

     -   `Procedures.R` contains R code on various medical procedures for each individual.
-Categorization of procedures (SKS-Codes) has been performed + text mining/topic modelling for the characterization of them.
+Categorization of procedures (SKS-Codes) has been performed (<https://sundhedsdatastyrelsen.dk/indberetning/klassifikationer/sks-klassifikationer/hovedgrupper>)

 -   `Merging`

-    -   `EWS_Blood.py` contains python code on merging of EWS (Early Warning Score) data of individuals with blood tests.
+    -   `EWS_Blood.py` contains python code on initial merging of EWS (Early Warning Score) data of individuals with blood tests.

     -   `EWS_ITA.py` contains python code on merging EWS + Blood Tests with Intensive Care data